Obama’s Post-White House Vacation Delayed By Stormy Weather

 Coachella Valley A Refuge For Former Presidents

 The Obama family will be vacationing in Palm Springs, at the foot of the San Jacinto Mountains.
 He is following the footsteps of the majority of presidents before him as the Coachella Valley seems to be the refuge of past presidents as they leave the White House.
-Former Presidents who have stayed here include, Herbert Hoover, Gerald Ford, John F. Kennedy, and Ronald Reagan.
+Former Presidents who have stayed here include Herbert Hoover, Gerald Ford, John F. Kennedy, and Ronald Reagan.

 Locals to the Palm Springs area say the weather is expected to clear by Saturday, and it will be a good day for Obama, an avid golfer, to enjoy one of the local golf courses.

-The former President tweeted:
+The former President tweeted.

 https://twitter.com/BarackObama/status/822550300942856193

-And his wife, Michelle Obama also talked about their vacation, saying that they’re going to take “a little break”.
+And his wife, Michelle Obama also talked about their vacation, saying that they’re going to take “a little break.”
 She said, “We’re finally going to get some sleep and take some time to be with our family and just be still for a little bit.”

 Last Duties as President

 The Obamas were escorted to the east steps of Capitol Hill by President Donald Trump, shortly after he was inaugurated to the east steps of Capitol Hill.
-They left US congress in a helicopter with the call sign “Executive One”.
+They left U.S. congress in a helicopter with the call sign “Executive One.”

 His first act as the former president was to fly to Andrew Air Force Base.
 He thanked the military and said goodbye to them for the last time.